Antqnio/Progetto-Laboratorio-D-Informatica-Applicata/README.md

 - Working webcam (see WSL notes below)

 ## Installation and Usage
-0. Clone the repo https://github.com/Antqnio/Progetto-Laboratorio-D-Informatica-Applicata.git locally (on your windows os).
+1. Clone the repo https://github.com/Antqnio/Progetto-Laboratorio-D-Informatica-Applicata.git on WSL.
+2. Cut the server folder into your Windows machine.
 ### Server (Windows)

 1. Open PowerShell in the project folder.